 It’s a common ingredient in protein shakes, nutritional supplements, cakes, bread, crackers, margarine, and cheese-flavored processed foods.

-It’s also used as a thickener and to improve the texture in different foods, including yogurt.
+It’s also used in many foods as a flavor enhancer, gelling agent, thickener, and emulsifier and to improve the texture in different foods, including yogurt.

 Whey is also a common ingredient in pre-packed foods, waffles, caramel, chocolate candies, pancakes, and puddings.

 Many vegan foods are fortified with vitamin D; however, it’s good to understand that not all types of vitamin D are vegan.

 Vitamin D3 is derived from lanolin found in sheep’s wool or fish liver oils.

 It’s commonly used to fortify ingredients in foods and soft drinks, including orange juice.

 Although there is a vegan version of vitamin D3, always ensure it’s clearly indicated on the package.
 Alternatively, vegans can consume vitamin D2; however, studies show that D2 doesn’t raise your vitamin D level as much as vitamin D3.

 Casein is a major protein in dairy, often present in cheese.
 The stretchy and melting characteristics of cheese are due to the presence of casein.
 There is a variety of vegan cheese in the market today, but be careful as some may contain sneaky vegan ingredients like casein.
 Seemingly harmless products like almond cheese, soy cheese, and rice cheese are common culprits.
 Plant based cheese should not be as stretchy as dairy-based, so if your vegan cheese is too stretchy and highly melting, casein was likely included as an ingredient.